 One of banks’ primary responsibilities is to store your money and keep it safe.
 When almost all currency was tangible and printed, this made perfect sense; you could resist thievery and ensure a decent interest rate return by keeping your money in a bank.
-But in a world where most currency is digital, recorded in a public ledger to ensure transaction legitimacy, and kept secure with cryptographic hashes, this function may no longer be as important.
+But when most currency is digital and kept secure with cryptographic hashes, this function may no longer be as important.

 Banks also have historically had a monopoly on most forms of financial transaction.
-You couldn’t use a debit card or write a check without a checking account, nor could you open a credit card or commit a wire transfer.
-In a crypto-focused world, all these transactions can be handled by individual users (or networks of them) thanks to the decentralization inherent in the system.
+You couldn’t use a debit card or write a check without a checking account.
+All these transactions can be handled by individual users thanks to the decentralization inherent in the system.

 If you’ve used a bank, you’ve probably been forced to pay excessive fees, such as overdraft fees, for the luxury of using the system.
-Whether it’s a monthly rate or a penalty for using the system incorrectly, in one way or another, you’ll pay to keep your money safe.
-In a world where users can handle their own storage and transactions, transaction fees can be ridiculously low, and fees would be non-existent.
+Whether it’s a monthly rate or a penalty for using the system incorrectly, you’ll pay to keep your money safe.
+In a world where users can handle personal storage and transactions, transaction fees can be ridiculously low, and fees non-existent.

 Banks also have a monopoly on conversion between international currencies, and they charge a premium for the service.
-If you want to exchange U.S. dollars for Japanese Yen, for example, you’ll need to pay a couple percentage points, or a few dollars (whichever is higher) for the privilege.
+If you want to transform U.S. dollars for Japanese Yen, for example, you’ll need to pay a couple percentage points.
+Percentage points means a few dollars (whichever is higher) for the privilege.
 If customers could use a single, agnostic digital currency for all their purchasing needs, this requirement would all but disappear.

 Convenience and accessibility

 ATMs are available in most heavily populated areas, but banks can still be an inconvenience.
-Cryptocurrency can be accessed at almost any time, and nearly all transactions can take place without the assistance of a human teller.
+Cryptocurrency can be accessed at almost any time.
+Additionally, nearly all transactions can take place without the assistance of a human teller.

 Since the 2008 financial crisis (and in some circles, from some time before), banks have had a public trust problem working against them.
 Consumers see banks and the people who run them as inherently greedy, broken, or in some cases, deceitful.
-Using crypto serves as a viable alternative that doesn’t require putting your full trust in any one person or any one institution.
+Using crypto doesn’t require putting your full trust in any one person or any one institution.

 Banks’ Key Advantages

-That said, banks aren’t completely out of the running now that crypto is emerging as a semi-viable alternative for these products.
+That said, banks aren’t out of the running now that crypto is emerging as an alternative for these products.
 In fact, banks still hold these key strengths:

 Borrowing and financing